-2. Write to Dr. Eric Hoskins, Ontario’s Minister of Health and Long-Term Care
+2. Write to Dr. Helena Jaczek, Ontario’s Minister of Health and Long-Term Care

-- Tell him cancer patients in Ontario cannot wait any longer to fix the inequities they face when accessing take-home cancer medications.
+- Tell her cancer patients in Ontario cannot wait any longer to fix the inequities they face when accessing take-home cancer medications.
 You can write your own letter or adapt our sample here.

 3. Support the Canadian Cancer Society’s campaign for take-home cancer treatments.